 He organized the Church Council to be the governing body of the church.
 This freed the pastor to be the spiritual leader of the church.
 First Congregational UCC had remained a beacon and a sanctuary to Raleigh’s Fourth Ward.
 Rev. Cunningham’s vision was to interact with even more of the Raleigh Community.
 He involved the church in many laudable endeavors; like working for racial justice, improvements for our race, and working with the General Synod of the Southern Conference (the governing body of the UCC).
 He began an integrated association with Community UCC on Wade Ave.
 The two churches enjoyed and shared worship services, Vacation Bible School, civil actions, and summer camps.
 The pastors and congregations exchanged pulpits and enjoyed special times during Race Relations Sunday, at Advent, and at Easter.
 They also executed joint activities with Davie Street Presbyterian Church and Pullen Memorial.

 Rev. Cunningham followed the example of past pastors and involved the church in the community.
-During this time, the founder, Mrs. Euzelia Henderson organized The Lend-A-Hand Club.
+During this time, the founder, Mrs. Euzelia Henderson organized The Lend-A-Hand Club (Later, “Club” became “Fellowship”).
 Its function was to be the pastor’s support group.
 Georgia Henderson organized The Women’s Usher Board in 1954, both groups had Rev. Cunningham’s blessing.

-The years for First Congregational Church have been fruitful, progressive and filled with spiritual and numerical growth.
-The following ministries advocating faithfulness to God and Christian growth were started: the Wednesday Night Prayer Meeting; Friday Night Praise Service, Power, Healing & Deliverance Services; the Singles Ministry and the Prison Ministry.
-In 1983, “God is Still On The Throne” Radio Ministry was one of the top twelve most listened to religious programs on Radio Station WPJL in the Raleigh area.
+About this time, Rev. Ingram began a radio program, “God is Still on The Throne”.
 The program continues to have thousands of faithful listeners every Saturday morning.
 The Deeper Life Bible Study & Outreach Ministries, advocating an in-depth study of God’s word, was begun by Rev. Dr. Lillie Jones, under Pastor Ingram’s leadership.
 The New Year’s Eve Experience was birthed by The Deeper Life Bible Study and Outreach Ministries and became a shared venture with area churches each December 31st.
-The FCC Drama Group, Joyous Praise Dance Ministry, God’s Ordinary People, the Puppet Ministry, the Prison Ministry, Seniors’ Focus, Youth Endeavors were all spawned by Deeper Life.
-Deeper Life Outreach Ministry.
-Training or Teaching, Reaching, Educating,, Equipping, Students (T.R.E.E.S.), was a monthly information and leadership session begun for teens, under the leadership of Dr. Jennifer Wilder and Rev. Paulette Kearney.
+The FCC Drama Group, Joyous Praise Dance Ministry, God’s Ordinary People, the Puppet Ministry, the Prison Ministry, Seniors’ Focus, Youth Endeavors were all spawned by Deeper Life Outreach Ministry.
+Training or Teaching, Reaching, Educating, Equipping, Students (T.R.E.E.S.), was a monthly information and leadership session begun for teens, under the leadership of Dr. Jennifer Wilder and Rev. Paulette Kearney.
 Currently it is not functioning.
-Dr. Wilder has moved away and T.R.E.E.S. has not yet been restarted.
+Dr. Wilder has relocated to Florida and T.R.E.E.S. has not yet been restarted.

 In addition to a place of worship and spiritual growth, the church serves as a place of educational enlightenment and reinforcement through emphasis on scholarship funding for its members desiring to attend institutions of higher learning.
-A Tutorial Program was begun in 1979 and provided tutoring for students in grades one through twelve for twenty-five years.
+A Tutorial Program was begun in 1979 and provided tutoring for students in primary through high school for twenty-five years.

-The millennium has established confirmation for an Annual Revival, a Health Ministry, the Women’s Fellowship, and the creation of an infra-structure for the future that includes strategic planning sessions, a technology committee, a finance committee, activities committee, and a committee to update the church’s by-laws.
+The millennium has established confirmation for an Annual Revival, a Health Ministry, the Women’s Fellowship, and the creation of an intra-structure for the future that includes strategic planning sessions, a technology committee, a finance committee, a Planning Committee for Future Ministry Activities, and a committee to update the church’s by-laws.
 All have been accomplished.
-The church’s Male Chorus was the first of the choirs to produce and successfully market a Christian CD of their favorite songs.
-The Senior Choir has changed its name to The Sanctuary Choir and the church launched its Website, www.fccraleigh.org and Facebook page, which are being continuously updated.
+The church’s Male Chorus was the first of the choirs to produce, and successfully market, a Christian CD of their favorite songs.
+The Senior Choir has changed its name to The Sanctuary Choir.
+The church has launched its website, www.fccraleigh.org, and a Facebook page, which are regularly updated.

 There is now a Spiritual Canopy under which all of our teaching ministries fall.
 The organizational structure, implemented by Rev. Dr. Smith, is: THE SCHOOL OF CHRISTIAN WORLDVIEW ROMANS 12:1-2.